zgraveyard/codeigniter-amazon-sdk/README.md

 * The ability to read from and write to the file system via file_get_contents() and file_put_contents().
 * If you're not sure whether your PHP environment meets these requirements, run the SDK Compatibility Test script included in the SDK download.

+## Installation

+* Remember to copy the config/storage.php file to your config directory and fill out your aws information.

 ## Information :

-* For more information about the AWS SDK for PHP, including a complete list of supported services, see [http://aws.amazon.com/sdkforphp]aws.amazon.com/sdkforphp.
+* For more information about the AWS SDK for PHP, including a complete list of supported services, see [aws.amazon.com/sdkforphp](http://aws.amazon.com/sdkforphp).